If you’re in L&D and struggling to get your people engaged with content — this one is for you!

 So let’s get started

-What is a comms and engagement plan?
+What is a communications and engagement plan?

 Communicating your content is only half of the plan, how you keep your audience engaged and utilising your content is the next side of the coin.
-You want your audience to engage with your content via sharing, leaving comments or putting into practise the teachings you’ve shared and in turn getting them to share their learning experiences for others to see.
+You want your audience to engage with your content via sharing, leaving comments or putting into practise the learning you’ve shared and in turn getting them to share their learning experiences for others to see.

 Why do you need this in L&D and what can it do for me?